CodyNicholson/Backend_Development_Notes/Software_Develevelopment_Process/Version_Control/README.md

 # Version_Control
-This is a collection of guides and my workflow notes for using Git for version control
+This is a collection of guides and my own workflow notes for using Git and Github for the version control of software projects